Superior Engineering Services.

 Finite Element Analysis (FEA) is a computerized method used to predict how a product reacts to real-world forces such as vibration, heat, fluid flow, and other physical effects.
 FEA helps predict the behavior of products affected by many physical effects, including: mechanical stress, mechanical vibration, fatigue, motion, heat transfer, fluid flow, electrostatics, and plastic injection molding.

-Guill’s use of SolidWorks allows leveraging of numerous programs as well as being an effective tool for communicating ideas.
+Guill’s use of SolidWorks flow simulation allows leveraging of numerous programs as well as being an effective tool for communicating ideas.
 The same solid model geometry can be used for fluid flow, stress, and thermal analysis, as well as CNC programs and even for rendering designs for marketing purposes.

 Wouldn’t it be nice to have the tools you need in one place?
 We think so.